RyanShihabi/CPSC230ParlettPelleriti/Assignments/HW2/HW2_README.md

 ### Deviations

-<p>Quadratic2.py: Used a try/catch statement to detect negative discriminants</p>
+<p>Quadratic/Quadratic2.py: Used a try/catch statement to detect negative discriminants</p>
+<p>sumConsec.py: Added a method to find the result recursively</p>